Cluster Linking using AWS PrivateLink¶

 To delete a Network Link:

-Delete the Network Link endpoint:
+Delete a Network Link Service¶

 REST request

-DELETE https://api.confluent.cloud/networking/v1/network-link-endpoints/<network-link-endpoint-id>?environment=<target-environment-id>
+DELETE https://api.confluent.cloud/networking/v1/network-services/<network-link-service-id>

 REST request

-DELETE https://api.confluent.cloud/networking/v1/network-services/<network-link-service-id>?environment=<target-environment-id>
+DELETE https://api.confluent.cloud/networking/v1/network-link-endpoints/<network-link-endpoint-id>

-Alternatively, you can terminate the connection between two networks by updating the allowlist on the Network Link Service.
+Alternatively, you can terminate a connection between two networks by updating the allowlist on the Network Link Service.
 Remove the ID of the Network or Environment containing the Network Link Endpoint.
 This is useful if the owner of the Network Link Service wants to delete the Network Link but doesn’t have access to the Network Link Endpoint.
 The Network Link Endpoint will enter the DISCONNECTED state, and will need to be deleted.

 You cannot recover a Network Link Endpoint that is in the DISCONNECTED state.
 You must delete the DISCONNECTED Network Link Endpoint before you can establish a new Network Link between this permutation of networks.